 - Enable Custom Domains and host your web application in a domain that has the same top level domain as the Auth0 custom domain.
 This way the cookies are no longer third-party and are not blocked by browsers.

-Configure Your Client for Cross-Origin Authentication
+Configure Your Application for Cross-Origin Authentication

 - Ensure that your application is using Lock 11 or higher, or Auth0.js version 9 or higher.